ember-cli/ember-try/README.md

       dependencies will be restored to their prior state.
     */
     useYarn: true,
     /*
+      If set to true, all npm scenarios will use `pnpm` for install.
+At cleanup, your dependencies will be restored to their prior state.
+    */
+    usePnpm: true,

+    /*
       buildManagerOptions allows you to opt-out of the default options such as `--ignore-engines --no-lockfile`.